dcoates83/Azure-Sky-Ragdolls/pages/litters.md

             When we are sure the Queens are pregnant, we update every Depositor the <strong >anticipated litter birth date.</strong> This is <strong class="underline">not a guaranteed date</strong> as Cats’ gestation period generally around 65 days.
           </p>
-          <h2>Predicted colors of the kittens and dates of litters will listed,<br> but of course
+          <h2>Predicted colors and dates of the kittens will be listed,<br> but of course
 Mother Nature does her own thing!</h2>

           <p>